TianyuCao/TianyuCao.github.io/_pages/about.md

 # 🧑‍🏫 Teaching
 - *2022/01 - Present*, Teaching Assistant, Johns Hopkins University, Baltimore, US
 Teaching Assistant for the courses:
-EN.601.412/612: Machine Learning for Signal Processing in **Fall 2022** and **2023** in the Department of Electrical and Computer Engineering
+[EN.520.412/612: Machine Learning for Signal Processing](https://e-catalogue.jhu.edu/engineering/full-time-residential-programs/degree-programs/electrical-computer-engineering/#coursestext) in **Fall 2022** and **2023** in the Department of Electrical and Computer Engineering
-EN.601.439/659: Machine Learning for Medical Applications in **Spring 2023** in the Department of Electrical and Computer Engineering
+[EN.520.439/659: Machine Learning for Medical Applications](https://e-catalogue.jhu.edu/engineering/full-time-residential-programs/degree-programs/electrical-computer-engineering/#coursestext) in **Spring 2023** in the Department of Electrical and Computer Engineering
-EN.601.123: Computational Modeling for Electrical and Computer Engineering in Spring 2023 in the Department of Electrical and Computer Engineering
+[EN.601.123: Computational Modeling for Electrical and Computer Engineering](https://e-catalogue.jhu.edu/engineering/full-time-residential-programs/degree-programs/electrical-computer-engineering/#coursestext) in Spring 2023 in the Department of Electrical and Computer Engineering
-EN.601.475/675: Machine Learning in **Spring** and **Fall 2022** in the Department of Computer Science
+[EN.601.475/675: Machine Learning](https://e-catalogue.jhu.edu/engineering/full-time-residential-programs/degree-programs/computer-science/#coursestext) in **Spring** and **Fall 2022** in the Department of Computer Science

 - *2018/07 - 2021/06*, Academic Tutor, Australian National Univerisity, Canberra, AU
-ENGN4625/6625: Power Electronics (Undergraduate and postgraduate) (**2018S2, 2019S2, 2020S2**)
+Academic tutor for the courses:
-ENGN4528: Computer Vision (**2021S1**)
+[ENGN4625/6625: Power Systems and Power Electronics](https://programsandcourses.anu.edu.au/2020/course/engn4625) (Undergraduate and postgraduate) (**2018S2, 2019S2, 2020S2**)     [ENGN4528: Computer Vision](https://programsandcourses.anu.edu.au/2021/course/engn4528) (**2021S1**)

 # 💁 Service
-- *2023/03/22 - 2023/03/24*, Support Staff, the 57th Annual Conference on Information Sciences and Systems (CISS), Baltimore, US
+- *2023/03/22 - 2023/03/24*, Support Staff, [the 57th Annual Conference on Information Sciences and Systems (CISS)](https://ciss.jhu.edu/), Baltimore, US
-Served as support staff for the 57th Annual Conference on Information Sciences and Systems (CISS), organized by the Department of Electrical and Computer Engineering at The Johns Hopkins University, held from March 22-24, 2023.
+Served as support staff for [the 57th Annual Conference on Information Sciences and Systems (CISS)](https://ciss.jhu.edu/), organized by the Department of Electrical and Computer Engineering at the Johns Hopkins University, held from March 22-24, 2023.